-‘Mobility’ has become the new buzzword in the transport management industry as companies offer smarter ways for stakeholders to move their goods, services and people whilst reassessing the needs and wants of such movements.
+‘Mobility’ has become the new buzzword in the transport management arena as companies offer innovative and smarter ways to stakeholders to move their goods, services, and people while reassessing the needs and wants of such movements.

 What is Corporate Mobility?

-All local, regional and international goods transport and personal travel needs and wants of an organisation, inclusive of all factors of the needs and costs of movements.
+All local, regional, and international goods transport and personal travel need and wants of an organization, including all factors of the needs and costs of movements.

 What is Mobility Management?

-Next comes what tools available for Transport units too revisit its needs, resources and strategies.
+Next comes what tools are available for Transport units to revisit their needs, resources, and strategies.
 With the use of IoT, and Design Thinking strategies transport units may transform to profit centers, from the conventional cost center augmenting its initial objectives

 We live in an era of experiences, and we’ve come to have high expectations for these experiences.
-They are becoming more complex in nature as information and technology continues to evolve.
+They are becoming more complex in nature as information and technology continue to evolve.

 TCM Approach – A Paradigm Shift in Transport Management

-TCM is all about smart and strategic thinking to remodel goods or products mobility.
-Multi model transportation, hub concepts, facility relocation, shared and last mile services, demand management and the traditional JIT practices come in to play a synergystic game in the modern mobility management.
+TCM is all about smart and strategic thinking to remodel goods or product mobility.
+Multi-model transportation, hub concepts, facility relocation, shared and last-mile services, demand management, and traditional JIT practices come into play as a synergistic game in modern mobility management.

 As for staff transport, the concept of TCM or Mobility Management simply allows employees to receive a mobility budget instead of a car allowance.
 This budget acts as a financial incentive that drives employees to choose sustainable means of travel.
 Instead of calculating costs per car in the TCO model, the TCM approach considers all aspects of mobility.
 Thus, the costs are calculated per mobility user.

 Technologies from AI to cryptocurrency and online shopping are changing how we live and what it means to be human.
-CEO’s and IT leaders must help their organizations adapt in this changing world.
+CEOs and IT leaders must help their organizations adapt to this changing world.

 Traditionally, companies use a Transport or Fleet manager to manage company vehicles.
 This role has become the point of managing all transport-related expenditures over time.

-But with the IoT, this role has evolved to a more data-centric decision making role which includes the need assessment as well with varying new options of transportation.
+But with the IoT, this role has evolved to a more data-centric decision-making role which includes the need assessment as well as varying new options of transportation.

 This has led to the transition of the ‘transport manager’ into a ‘mobility manager’, whose key responsibility is to start from need analysis, holistic costs, and value of the movements.